Murtz5253/learning-with-python/docs/design.md

 #### _Inputs (with type information):_ problem description (type: str, and .py - if they want to provide skeleton code), problem solution (type: .py), test cases (type: numpy array or python list)
 #### _Outputs (with type information):_ Information from input is added to the prob_bank as a new problem which can be selected for practice (type: python list, .py)

-### *View Assignments DELETEING THIS BECAUSE IT IS JUST v_prob BUT USING THE v_curr.
-I DON"T THINK THIS IS NECESSARY AS STUDENTS CAN AND SHOULD JUST USE v_curr*

 ### Create  and View Feedback for Students
 #### _Name:_ c_feedback
 #### _What it does:_ When a teacher v_soln for students they have a textbox where they can provide feedback for students to see.